ipfs/go-ds-s3/docker/README.md

 }
 ```

-The script also inject the correct config in the `Datastore.Spec` object to setup the plugin and
+The script also injects the correct config in the `Datastore.Spec` object to setup the plugin and
-update the `datastore_spec` file to reflect the new configuration.
+update the `datastore_spec` file to reflect the new datastore configuration.

 Edit the `001-config.sh` to fit your use case.